Holiday rentals in High Newton-by-the-Sea

 Some particularly notable features of the village include what locals refer to as the Tin Tabernacle, a 19th-century chapel devoted to St Mary originally purchased in kit form, constructed from steel sheets and stained glass.
 There’s also Low Newton Square, featuring whitewashed cottages built in the 19th century for local fishermen and beautifully maintained to this day.
 The real stars of any trip to Newton-by-the-Sea are the sparkling nature preserves and coastal areas around the village, which are host to an abundance of plants and wildlife.

-Top things to do in High Newton-by-the-Sea
+What are the top things to do in High Newton-by-the-Sea?

 Dunstanburgh Castle